List of Donkey Kong characters: Donkey Kong's family

-Donkey Kong (original)/Cranky Kong
+Original Donkey Kong/Cranky Kong

 Game appearances

 Donkey Kong, also known as DK, is a male gorilla.
 The first character named Donkey Kong is introduced in the original 1981 arcade game as the computer-controlled antagonist who abducts Pauline.
 The player must take the role of Mario and rescue her.
 Donkey Kong is held captive by Mario in Donkey Kong Jr. In Donkey Kong 3, he terrorises a greenhouse.
 In the Game & Watch game Donkey Kong Hockey, he served as a playable character for the first time.